Kadargo63/vax-refactor/README.md

     <br>
 </h1>

-# VaxStack: A Simple Appointment Making WebApp for COVID-19 Boosters.
+# A Simple Appointment Making WebApp for COVID-19 Boosters.

 This web app can be used by patients to signup and login using their credentials to schedule appointments for their COVID-19 Booster.
 This web app can also be used to edit or delete appointments.